jonahjon/eks-matrix-tests/images/grafana/README.md

 ## Overview

-This folder contains a Docker image used to launch and test Grafana via helm and kubectl commands.
+This folder contains a Docker image used to launch and test Grafana via helm and kubectl commands..

 ## Installation